stuffrabbit/SwiftCoAP/README.md

 =====

 ###The Files:
-* Copy all files included in the `SwiftCoAP_Library` folder to your Xcode project.
+* Copy all files included in the `SwiftCoAP_Library` folder to your Xcode project
 * Make sure to add `GCDAsyncUdpSocket.h` to your Objective-C Bridging-File, as this project uses the Objective-C-Library CocoaAsyncSocket for UDP communication

 ###The Code